dustinpfister/blog_posts/_posts/vuejs-force-update.md

 ## 1 - vue force update basic example

-One situation in which I have found that I need to use the vue force update method is when I have an array of objects that I am not directly rendering in the template, but is used to update a data object in the updated life cycle hook.
-Maybe I should not be updating the data object in the life cycle hook, but any any case there are some situations in which I may need to use the force update method and this is one example that comes to mind.
+One situation in which I have found that I need to use the vue force update method is when I have an array of objects that I am not directly rendering in the template, but is used to update a data object value that is used in the template in an updated hook.
+In such a situation a change or addition to the array will not cause the vue to render agian, unless I call fource update.

 ```js
 <html>